 Why dividend growth investing is better than index investing?
 This is a controversial topic and the subject of many debates.
 There are diehards in both camps.
 Dividend growth investing has gained in popularity over the past several years.
 There are many blogs and newsletters now focused on this type of investing.
-There is even a resource called The Dividend Investing Resource Center.
 On the other hand, index investing, or ‘indexing’ has been around for a much longer time period.
 The concept can be traced to John Bogle, the founder of Vanguard mutual funds.
 Diehard enthusiasts of index investing are referred to as Bogleheads, which is their resource website.
-The Bogleheads main focus is the 3 Fund Portfolio.
+Their four is the Bogleheads 3 Fund Portfolio.
 Index investing was arguably profound at one time, but I would argue that the idea is now mainstream.

 I think that dividend growth investing is better than index investing.
 That said, I do both.
 My focus and this blog are about dividend growth investing.
 But I use index investing for my retirement accounts for multiple reasons.
 In fact, for the great majority of investors investing in index funds is probably the simplest and best way to go.
 However, dividend growth investing has some advantages compared to index investing.